NOAA-EMC/hpc-stack/README.md

 **MPI** is the MPI library you wish to use for this build.
 The format is the same as for `COMPILER`, for example: `export MPI=openmpi/3.1.2`.

-**PREFIX** is the directory where the software packages will be installed.
-Normally this is set to be the same as the `HPC_OPT` environment variable (default value `/opt/modules`), though this is not required.
-If `HPC_OPT` and `PREFIX` are both the same, then the software installation trees (the top level of each being is the compiler, e.g. `gnu-7.3.0`) will branch directly off of `$HPC_OPT` while the module files will be located in the `modulefiles subdirectory.

 **USE_SUDO** If `PREFIX` is set to a value that requires root permission to write to, such as `/opt/modules`, then this flag should be enabled.